 There are no coincidences, no random accidents that determine entire careers.
-Call it fate, or history, or a divine plan, a liberator’s soul merged with mine and increasingly, I see that tikkun loam is my life’s blood.
-Yes, the form has changed over time: an executive in the Jewish Civil Service, an intercultural trainer working with Volkswagen Chattanooga, a writer sharing my dad’s letters in my latest book, Inspire Your Inner Global Leader.
+Call it fate, or history, or a divine plan, a liberator’s soul merged with mine and increasingly, I see that tikkun olam is my life’s blood.
+Yes, the form has changed over time: an executive in the Jewish Civil Service, an intercultural trainer working with Volkswagen Chattanooga, a writer sharing my dad’s letters in my memoir, The Liberator’s Daughter, and now, a radio theater script and TV pilot script documenting our journeys.
 So much effort, but my drive to make a difference gets stronger with every year, as it did with dad.
-Yes, I will light that candle for my father on Holocaust Remembrance Day not just to honor his memory, but in greater understanding that I, too, was there.
+Yes, I will light that candle for my father on Holocaust Remembrance Day , and every day, not just to honor his memory, but in greater understanding that I, too, was there.

 - UNTOLD Stories of a World War II Liberator - December 2, 2022

 - Tonya Todd Podcast: Diversity in the Entertainment Industry - November 21, 2022